BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

    layout = "full-width"
 %}

-The process of creating ecash on Bitcoin is known as **minting.** The process of redeeming ecash into sats via the Lightning Network is known as **melting.** This process typically includes the following steps:
+The process of creating bitcoin backed ecash is known as **minting.** The process of redeeming ecash into sats via the Lightning Network is known as **melting.** This process typically includes the following steps:

 #### Minting ecash